-Easy-to-read medicine information about denosumab – what it is, how to use it safely and possible side effects.
-Denosumab is commonly called Prolia.
+Denosumab is used to treat osteoporosis.
+Find out how to take it safely and possible side effects.
+Denosumab is also called Prolia.

 |Type of medicine||Also called|